The Trick To Smoking Delicious Half Chicken

 Step 3: Prep the Smoker

 About half an hour before you're ready to cook, begin preheating your smoker.
-Thrown on your charcoal and light it, closing the lid to allow the heat to build up (soak your wood chips in hot water at this time if you're using them).
+Thrown on your charcoal (choose the wood depending on the smoke flavor you want) and light it, closing the lid to allow the heat to build up (soak your wood chips in hot water at this time if you're using them).

 Adjust the airflow to reach a temperature around 250 degrees to 275 degrees Fahrenheit.
 Five minutes before show time, fill the water tank, toss the wood onto the fire, and place on the grate before closing the lid again to let steam and smoke build up.